reprodev/LGTV-Firmware-Downgrade/README.md

 # LGTV-Firmware-Downgrade

-This guide will help to walk you through downgrading the Software Version and also webOS to a previous version so you can root/jailbreak webOS on on an LGTV from webOS version 4 to 6.
+This guide will help to walk you through downgrading the Software Version and also webOS to a previous version so you can root/jailbreak webOS on on an LGTV from webOS version 4 to 6. **(This document has been edited as of July 25th 2022 - See Commit Changes)**

 This has been confirmed to work on an LG 43 Inch TV 2021 Model - LG-43UP75006LF https://www.lg.com/uk/tvs/lg-43up75006lf from Software Version 3.30.10 to 3.21.30 but should work on other LG TV models too with the relevant firmware for that TV.